 To accommodate and care for pets openings were pierced on the street side.
 The horses, see cows (yes, yes, I saw one!)
 Came through the main gate.

 Two boxes had been put together to create an operating room for the horses.
-The spectacular operating table in wood and leather, which was installed there, is visible in the museum of the horse of the castle of Maisons-Laffitte.
+A spectacular operating table in wood and leather was installed there

 The convalescent horses or treatment remained in one of the boxes, the dogs in a kennel.
 Michel and Nicole Sallet, who lived there, watched over them night and day.